naimam/MUSICREACT/README.md

 1. I could not figure out how to separate my DB models into another file without getting a circular import error.
 I also could not focus figuring it out due to fast approaching deadline.
 Therefore, I kept all my code DB & routes in one file: app.py.
 2. I was pushing to my Heroku master branch, but my app was not updating with my changes.
 After googling, I figured out that I had to [clear my build cache](https://help.heroku.com/18PI5RSY/how-do-i-clear-the-build-cache) to rebuild my app.
 3. When I was trying the figure out the problem in 2, I tested pushing to Heroku using non-specific commits like "asdfseff," not knowing that it also pushed to my GitHub branch.
 I attempted to use the 'rebase' command to delete those commits.
 However, when I deleted the commits, I had to merge my main branch into my second, and the commits appeared again.

+### Milestone 3
+1. I could not figure out how to display the changes after a user added / deleted an artist.
+I learned to use use states: ```const [artistList, setartistList] = useState(currentUserIds);``` and whenever an artist was added on deleted I used ```setArtistList = [... artistList]``` to store the current artest list to be displayed.
+2. When I deployed my app to heroku, I got an 'R10 boot timeout' error.
+I figured out from the [heroku help website]('https://help.heroku.com/P1AVPANS/why-is-my-node-js-app-crashing-with-an-r10-error) that the error was due to something being wrong with my app port.
+I realized that I had typoed in my ```app.run``` method, and changed my host to ```host="0.0.0.0"```
+3. I could create the unit tests for my python.
+This is because I took too long in figuring out how the client side functionality.
+Thankfully, my issue was fixed because John said that unit tests would be extra credit!

 ## Additional Features To Implement
 ### Milestone 1: